A ONE DAY PACKED LE CONFERENCE BREACHING THE BARRICADE

 Do Not go through their website

-Room Rates good until September 2nd, 2025
+Room Rates good until September 24th, 2026

 For more information contact us via this website's Contact Form.

-SPEAKER - TIM BARFIELD
+SPEAKER - kent williams

-SPEAKER - Thomas Lemmer
+SPEAKER - CHIEF Thomas Lemmer

 Tom is a retired Chicago Police Department (CPD) deputy chief and the founcferl pres1dent of Secure 1776 - Public Safety Professional Resource, LLC.
 He has extensive experience directing, managing and assessing law enforcement supervisors and executives.
 He holds B.A. and M.A. degrees in Criminal Justice, and has served as an adjunct facu lty member at Loyola University Chicago.
 A member of the IACP, IL Chief of Police and Sheriff's Associations, Police Executive Research Forum and ILEETA, he remains an active law enforcement and public safety consultant, analyst, writer, and instructor.